DataDog/documentation/content/api/comments/comments_create.md

 ---

 ## Create A Comment
-Comments are essentially special forms of events that appear in the stream.
+Comments are essentially special forms of events that appear in the [event stream](/graphing/event_stream).
 They can start a new discussion thread or optionally, reply in another thread.

 ##### ARGUMENTS
 * `message` [*required*]: